better-internet/radworks-docs/docs/using-radicle/overview.md

 Within the same project, two people will have subjective (and often diverging views), but *your* view of the project becomes the sum of all other views of the project.
-Conceptually, the project becomes decentralized among the many views of it's maintainers and contributors, instead of being confined to the control of a small group of people with read/write access.
+Conceptually, the project becomes decentralized among the many views of its maintainers and contributors, instead of being confined to the control of a small group of people with read/write access.

 In practice, this means that to fetch and receive changes from contributors, you